vusec/coco/README.md

 Run `./handin -a 1` in the docker container to create a zip archive with your assignment 1 work.
 The same goes for assignments 2, 3 and 4.
-You still have to manually submi
+You still have to manually submit your work to Canvas.